 To take advantage of the tax advantages of using a Self-Directed IRA to make real estate and other investments, it is crucial that the investment be made directly by the retirement account and not the individual IRA owner.
 For example, in the case of a real estate investment, the investment must be made in the name of the IRA for the income and gains from the IRA investment to be excluded from immediate tax.

-Starting in 1974 with the creation of IRAs, Congress wanted to incentive Americans to save.
+Starting in 1974 with the creation of IRAs, Congress wanted to incentivize Americans to save.
 Hence, they created rules whereby income and gains from an IRA investment would not be subject to tax and would benefit from a tax-deferral regime.
-Tax deferral is when all gains generated by a pre-tax retirement account investment flow back into the retirement account tax free.
+Tax deferral is when all gains generated by a pre-tax retirement account investment flow back into the retirement account tax-free.
 This allows your retirement funds to grow at a much faster pace than if the funds were held personally, allowing you to build for your retirement more quickly.
-This is also known as compounding interest, which Albert Einstein has coined the 8th wonder of the world.
+This is also known as compounding interest, which Albert Einstein coined the 8th wonder of the world.

-Based on the concept of tax-deferral, using an IRA to make investments versus using personal funds has enormous tax benefits.
+Based on the concept of tax deferral, using an IRA to make investments versus using personal funds has enormous tax benefits.
 For example, if an IRA owner makes an annual contribution of $1825 a year from age 21 to 70, assuming an 8% annual rate of return and a 25% tax rate, the IRA owner would have $1,045,306 versus just $462,488 with personal funds.

 Related: Tax Deferral vs. Tax Free Investing

 When an IRA holder takes money out of his or her IRA by way of a distribution, the amount distributed no longer benefits from the power of tax-deferral and, the future value of the remaining IRA will be impacted Leakage means that when you take money out of your IRA – it is difficult to make it up